drpetersonfernandes/SimpleLauncher/docs/01-overview.md

 18 languages are shipped as WPF resource dictionaries: `SimpleLauncher\resources\strings.{code}.xaml`.
 Switching language restarts the app (`App.ChangeLanguage`).
 See [08 — UI Layer](08-ui-layer.md#themes--language).

+The Avalonia port ships the same 18 languages as JSON resources: `SimpleLauncher.Avalonia\Resources\strings.{code}.json` (2661 keys per file, UTF-8 with BOM, key-sorted). `SimpleLauncher.ResourceTranslator` (OpenRouter API, default `z-ai/glm-5.3-flash`) propagates missing keys from `strings.en.{xaml,json}` to all other languages; see its [README](../SimpleLauncher.ResourceTranslator/README.md).

 ## Version & license

 - Current version: **5.6.1** (`SimpleLauncher.csproj` is canonical; `SimpleLauncher.Core.csproj`, `app.manifest` and `SimpleLauncher.Updater\version.txt` are kept in sync and covered by `VersionConsistencyTests`).
 The Avalonia app (`SimpleLauncher.Avalonia`) is synced to the same version (5.6.1) while still in development.